MicrosoftEdge/MicrosoftEdge-Documentation/extensions/guides/debugging-extensions/README.md

 # Debugging extensions

-Debugging extensions with F12 is available in Microsoft Edge as of build 14332.
+You can debug your extensions in Microsoft Edge by using F12 Developer Tools.

-Continue reading for step by step how-tos on debugging extension background scripts, content scripts, and extension pages.
+Continue reading for step-by-step guides on debugging extension background scripts, content scripts, and extension pages.

 >note In order to take advantage of extension debugging with F12, you must first turn on developer features in about:flags.
 See [Adding and removing extensions](../../adding-and-removing-extensions) for details on how to do this.